The Logos: The Meletic Testament (Chapter 9 The Message)

 106. Another mason carved into the foundation of a nearby academy the words: ‘Begin with wonder, and you will discover the meaning of your questions'.

 107. The message had even entered the stones of the Pagan temples, quiet and enduring.
+It had even entered the sermons of the Christians who struggled with the meaning of the Logos.

-109. Asterion said to her—Wherever there is life that exists around us, there is the Logos and Nous present.
+109. Asterion said to her—Wherever there is life that exists around us, there is the Logos and the Nous present.

 110. An old man asked—Is silence part of thinking?
 Asterion replied—It is the part that listens that matters.